 “It’s a good thing.
 You look at Hendrick Motorsports and the caliber of drivers they have.
 They push each other every single weekend to be better.”

-Of the SHR drivers, Harvick had the most successful 2013, winning four races and finishing third in the standings, tied for the best performance of his career.
+Of the four SHR drivers, Harvick had the most successful 2013 season, winning four races and finishing third in the series standings, tied for the best performance of his career.

 Even though Harvick had spent his entire Cup career at Richard Childress Racing, he said he has looked forward to “a fresh start.”

 “As I’ve gone through the process of getting this team together, I’ve tried to be involved in all of it and Rodney has been good at keeping me involved, whether it’s building a tool box or a race car,” Harvick said.

 “I’m trying to help guide this ship, trying to be around and being pumped up to drive these race cars.
 I feel like it’s had a positive effect, and I’m glad they notice.”